TheodorJaarvik/Fys-stk3155_Project3/README.md

 - Running the file "Run_All.py" will take a while to run, this is because we are training the Neural Network model(approximately 5 minutes).
 - Running the file 'Model_Testing.py' will cause warnings, altough it should not cause any issues on the results as far as i am aware.
 - (This might not affect you) I have had issues with file pathing, so i am using relative paths, other contributors have used absolute paths and have not had any issues.
+Use branch 'absolute_path_configured' if you have issues

 # Aknowledgements